nityaaverma/Nitya_BluestampPortfolio/index.md

 ## Next Steps

-My next steps are to record the Starter Project Milestone Video and start working on my main project, the Hexapod.
+My next steps are to start working on my main project, the Hexapod.

 <!--- # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.